Español

 Radiation can damage bone marrow leading to low blood counts.
 This can lead to anemia (low red blood cell counts) which can cause people to feel weak and tired.
 It can also lead to low white blood cell counts, which increases the risk of serious infections.

-Chest radiation therapy can also damage lungs.
+Chest radiation therapy can also damage the lungs.
 This can lead to trouble breathing and shortness of breath.
-This usually gets better after radiation treatments stop, but sometimes the damage is long-term (or even permanent).
+It usually gets better after radiation treatments stop, but sometimes the damage is long-term (or even permanent).

 Most side effects are short-term and get better over time after radiation treatment is done.